Medical Advisory Board

 DR. BYRON JOYNER

-For four years, he served in the U.S. Army as Chief of Pediatric Urology at Madigan Army Medical Center.
-Dr. Joyner is Director of the Urology residency program and recently has been appointed as Associate Dean, Graduate Medical Education, both at the University of Washington School of Medicine.
-He trained in the Seattle Children’s teaching scholars program and received the University of Washington’s Julian S. Ansell Teaching Award for his new approaches to teaching residents about interpersonal and communication skills and professionalism.
+He served in the U.S. Army as chief of pediatric urology at Madigan Army Medical Center for four years.
+Dr. Joyner is director of the urology residency program and recently was appointed associate dean of graduate medical education at the University of Washington.
+He trained in the Seattle Children’s teaching scholars program and received the University of Washington’s Julian S. Ansell Teaching Award for his approach to teaching residents about interpersonal and communication skills and professionalism.
 This past year he completed his MPA at the University of Washington.
-Currently he is recognized internationally for his innovative contributions to medical education, professionalism, and ethics.
+He is recognized internationally for his innovative contributions to medical education, professionalism and ethics.

 DR. MARY KLOTMAN

-Mary E. Klotman, MD is R. J. Reynolds Professor and chair of the Department of Medicine at Duke University School of Medicine.
-She earned her undergraduate (Zoology) and medical degrees, and then completed her internal medicine residency and a fellowship in Infectious Diseases in the Department of Medicine at Duke.
-She subsequently moved to the National Institutes of Health, where she was a member of the Public Health Service and trained and worked in the Laboratory of Tumor Cell Biology under the direction of Robert C. Gallo MD.
+Mary E. Klotman, MD is dean and vice chancellor for health affairs of the Duke University School of Medicine, as well as the R.J.
+Reynolds Professor.
+Dr. Klotman earned her undergraduate and medical degrees, followed by an internal medicine residency and a fellowship in infectious diseases, at Duke.
+She subsequently moved to the National Institutes of Health, where she was a member of the Public Health Service and worked in the tumor cell laboratory.

 DR. PAUL KLOTMAN